 Another 1993-vintage distro, Slackware (no relation to the popular collaboration platform) is still very much alive and kicking, despite a website whose front page was last updated in 2016.
 That’s set to change soon with the imminent release of Slackware 15.0, which those who want the latest features can already access in the form of Slackware-Current.

 As you might gather from the slow release cycle, Slackware is built for long-term stability.
-It also maintains a number of classic Linux features that other distros have abandoned, making it a popular choice with many old-school users for that very reason.
+It also maintains several classic Linux features that other distros have abandoned, making it a popular choice with many old-school users for that very reason.
 It uses a BSD-style file layout and hands-on ncurses installation interface, is deliberately “UNIX-like” and, most notably, eschews Red Hat’s now-ubiquitous systemd, so you’ll be using init rather than systemctl commands to manage services.
 Refreshingly, it boots to the command line by default, but you can choose from a range of desktop environments.
 You’ll probably also want to add a package manager such as swaret.

 If you want a “pure” and slightly old-school Linux experience, Slackware is an excellent choice and a great way of getting a handle on the underpinnings of Linux as an OS.
 It’ll run on almost anything, from a 486 to a Raspberry Pi, to your latest gaming PC, with support for x86, amd64, and ARM CPUs.

 Best lightweight distros

 Not every PC is an eight-core gaming behemoth with 32GB RAM and the latest graphics card.
 But versatile, lightweight Linux distributions mean that an underpowered netbook or Windows XP-era PC can be brought back into use as a genuinely functional home computer, with all the security updates and modern software support that you’ll need.